Bures geodesics and quantum metrology: Main results

 {\it Parameter estimation in closed and open quantum systems.}

 The goal of parameter estimation is to estimate an unknown real parameter $x$ pertaining to an interval $X \subset \real$ by performing measurements on a quantum system (probe).
 Before each measurement, the system undergoes a $x$-dependent process transforming the input state $\rho_{\inp}$ into an output state $\rho_x$.
 The estimator $x_\est \in X$ is a function of the measurement outcomes.
 The precision of the estimation is characterized by the variance $(\Delta x )^2 = \langle (x_\est - x)^2 \rangle_x$, where $\langle \cdot \rangle_x$ refers to the average over the outcomes conditioned to the parameter value $x$.
-Hereafter, we assume that the estimator is unbiased, \ie, $\langle x_\est \rangle_x = x$ and $\partial_x \langle x_\est \rangle_x = 1$.
+Hereafter, we assume that the estimator is locally unbiased, \ie, $\langle x_\est \rangle_x = x$ and $\partial_x \langle x_\est \rangle_x = 1$.
+Furthermore, we assume that the map $ x \in X \mapsto \rho_x$ is injective and that $\rho_x$ has a rank independent of $x$.
 If one performs $N_\meas$ independent identical measurements on identical probes prepared in state $\rho_x$, then the estimation error satisfies the quantum Cr\'amer-Rao bound~\cite{Helstrom68,Braunstein94}

 where $\Ff_Q (x,\{ \rho_x \}_{x \in X} )$ is the quantum Fisher information (QFI).
 The QFI is obtained by maximizing over all measurements the classical Fisher information (CFI)